Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Econometric Methodology

-Because four r\'esum\'es are submitted to each job advertisement, a potential concern is within-ad interference.
-If employers evaluate applicants relative to one another, callback probabilities may depend not only on an applicant's own characteristics but also on the demographic composition of the applicant pool.
-To assess this, we test whether the callback for r\'esum\'e $i$ depends on the demographic composition of the other applicants submitted to the same advertisement.
-We regress callbacks on own race--gender indicators interacted with the number of minority (or Black) co-applicants.
-The joint $F$-test for all five group-specific peer-composition interactions does not reject ($p = 0.814$ for minority peers and $p = 0.598$ for Black peers).
-We further test whether peer composition moderates the discretion gradient by interacting the Minority $\times$ High-$E^*$ term with measures of applicant-pool composition.
+Because four r\'{e}sum\'{e}s were submitted to each job advertisement, a potential concern is within-ad interference.
+If employers evaluate applicants relative to one another, callback probabilities may depend not only on an applicant's own characteristics but also on the demographic composition of the other experimental applicants.
+To assess this, we test whether the callback for r\'{e}sum\'{e} $i$ depends on the demographic composition of the other applicants submitted to the same advertisement.
+We regress callbacks on the applicant's race--gender indicators interacted with the number of non-White-male or Black co-applicants.
+The joint $F$-test of all five group-specific peer-composition interactions does not reject the null that the interactions are jointly zero ($p = 0.814$ for non-White-male peers and $p = 0.598$ for Black peers).
+We further test whether peer composition moderates the discretion gradient by interacting the non-White-male $\times$ High-$E_j^\ast$ term with measures of applicant-pool composition.
 The resulting triple interaction is small and statistically insignificant ($p = 0.846$).
-These results provide no evidence that employer responses depend on the composition of the applicant pool, supporting the assumption that applications are evaluated independently.
+These results provide no evidence that employer responses depend on the composition of the experimental applicant set, supporting the assumption that applications are evaluated independently.